yuxshao/learn-gamedev/Introduction to Game Development.md

     if (hit block at (x, y+vspeed)) apply vertical correction;
     if (hit block at (x+hspeed, y+vspeed)) apply vertical correction;

-A simplification would be to remove the second line entirely, since the second line rarely fires without the third also firing--only when the player grazes the block from the top almost pixel-perfectly.
+A simplification would be to remove the second line entirely, since the second line rarely fires without the third also firing--only when the player grazes the block from the top almost pixel-perfectly, which is unnoticeable to the player.

-[Figure: player grazing from top]

 Our final code: